 How Does the TikTok Algorithm Work?

 Since its creation in 2017, TikTok has evolved from a lesser-known social media platform to the number one app on the app store.
-With its vast array of content, easy-to-use interface, and personalized video curation, it’s no surprise that TikTok has risen to such a high level of notoriety.
+From being added to social media marketing outlets to creating new TikTok influencers daily, TikTok has become an asset.
+With its vast array of video content, easy-to-use interface, and personalized video curation, it’s no surprise that TikTok has risen to such a high level of notoriety.

-If you’re interested in maximizing your outreach, read on for everything you need to know about the TikTok algorithm.
+If you’re interested in maximizing your outreach through TikTok marketing, read on for everything you need to know about the TikTok algorithm.

 The History of TikTok